hbcesar/XAI-FO-short/README.md

 ## Introduction

 This repository provides a drug-repurposing pipeline that predicts new drug candidates that can potentially treat a symptom related to a given disease such as Duchenne muscular dystrophy (DMD), Huntington's disease (HD) and Osteogenesis imperfecta (OI).
-For these predictions, explanations in the form of subgraphs of the input knowledge graph are generated.

 Previous research by Pablo Perdomo Quinteiro[^1] provided this drug-repurposing pipeline.
 This is a project that builds upon this pipeline focusing on improving the conceptual model that the input knowledge graph conforms to and finding out whether the predictions and explanations improve as well.